FindMySchool LogoFindMySchool

 Apply directly through the college's online application portal.
 There are no entrance examinations for most courses.
 Enrolment is conducted in person at the Beacon Centre, where you will meet with tutors to confirm your course and receive your timetable.
 Entry requirements vary by course; A-level programmes typically require five GCSEs at grade 4 or above including English and Mathematics.

 Yes.
-In 2024, 23% of leavers progressed to university, with the majority securing places at their first-choice institution.
-Destinations include the University of Manchester, University of Liverpool, and UCLan.
-One student secured a place at Cambridge.
+Leavers progress to university, including to the University of Manchester, University of Liverpool, and UCLan.
 The University Centre at Blackburn College also offers degree-level qualifications for students who prefer to study locally.

 The campus features several purpose-built centres including the £18.3 million Beacon Centre, £13.5 million Sports and Leisure Centre with swimming pool and gym, £7 million Futures Centre for Engineering, Media and Music, and the Regional Automotive Technology Hub developed with BMW and Skoda.
 Student-run enterprises include a hair and beauty salon and training restaurant.